stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

 ### 5.3 Interpretive note

 These counterfactual worlds do not assume any particular proof technique or internal construction of TU fields.
-They only assert that, once an encoding class `E_UG` is chosen, the patterns of observables and tension values for world representing states would differ in the ways described above depending on whether UGC holds or fails.
+They only assert that, once an encoding class `Enc_Q054` is chosen, the patterns of observables and tension values for world representing states would differ in the ways described above depending on whether UGC holds or fails.

+None of these worlds is claimed to be the actual world.
+They serve as structured templates for thinking about how UGC like behavior would appear in the effective-layer observables.

 ---